mabrobotics/MD80-x-CANdle-Documentation/quick_start_guide/QuickStartGuide.md

 ## Before first use

-Here are some things to look out for while playing with the MD80 x CANdle ecosystem for the first time:
+Here are some things to look out for while playing with the MD x CANdle ecosystem for the first time:
 1. Always stay cautious when dealing with actuators.
 Even though they don't seem like it, they may severely hurt you when unintentional movement occurs.
 It’s recommended to fix the actuator to the workbench.
 2. Get accustomed to the [safety limits](safety_limits) section of this document.
 While developing your application be sure to keep the limits low, and only if you are sure you know what you're doing - increase the limits.
 3. We recommend using power supply sources that can work in two quadrants - meaning they can supply and dissipate some of the energy produced by the motor in case it works as a generator.
 Old trafo-based power supplies usually block current coming into the power supply, causing overvoltage events on the MD80s.
 The best choice is to use LiPo batteries or at least SMPS power supplies.